AxaFrance/SlimFaas/README.md

             - name: NAMESPACE
               value: "default"
             - name: SLIMDATA_DIRECTORY
               value: "/database"
-            # If you want to use Redis use this env variable and comment MOCK_REDIS
+            # If you want to use just one pod for testing purpose, you can use this env variable
             - name: MOCK_SLIMDATA
               value: "true"
             # If your are not on kubernetes for example docker-compose, you can use this env variable, but you will lose auto-scale
             #- name: MOCK_KUBERNETES_FUNCTIONS
             #  value: "{\"Functions\":[{\"Name\":\"kubernetes-bootcamp1\",\"NumberParallelRequest\":1}]}"

             # Optional, longer is the delay, less CPU and RAM is used